itsmorais/itsmorais/README.md

 # Hi, I'm Michael!
-Fullstack Developer 👋
+Software Developer 👋

 I'm a cross-platform software development student currently interning at Embraer.
 My passion lies in creating innovative solutions and improving my skills as a Fullstack Developer.